 I didn’t feel like I was free and Skyrim provides that.

-And isn’t that what a role playing game is?
-It grants wish fulfilment, it gives you the illusion of freedom when you really don’t have any.
+And isn’t that what a role-playing game is?
+It grants wish fulfillment, it gives you the illusion of freedom when you really don’t have any.

-Skyrim’s interchangeable selection of followers/companions are shallow in comparison to Fallout 4.
+Skyrim’s interchangeable selection of followers/companions is shallow in comparison to Fallout 4.

-One of the first companions I was given in Skyrim was some woman with dark hair in Whiterun, she’s my housecarl or bodyguard and she has no fucking personality.
+One of the first companions I was given in Skyrim was a lady in Whiterun, she’s my housecarl or bodyguard but she is no different to a whole host of other follower characters.
 Not like in Fallout 4 where I had Nick Valentine, Cait, Piper, McCready, Curie or Danse… the point is, I actually remember their names.
 I don’t remember the name of that Elven archer in Riverwood but I do remember the quest that involved the potential to gain him as a companion.

 There was this guy in the tavern and he’s besotted with some maiden, she was friends with the Elven archer and this dick in the tavern wanted me to break up their friendship by utilising subterfuge but I’m all for interracial relationships so I thought that this Elf was a better guy than this knob-end.

 And he ended up helping me out when I was still finding my feet in the early game… yet he didn’t really have much of a memorable personality but again, going back to what I mentioned paragraphs ago; Fallout 4 is just over a year old and Skyrim is five years old.

 It’s still an immensely enjoyable game and with the Special Edition that was released earlier in the month, this console version has been given more life.